keighrim/kaldi-yesno-tutorial/README.md

         * Since we are writing a Python program, you might want to call the Kaldi utility from within Python code.
 See [subprocess](https://docs.python.org/3/library/subprocess.html) or [os.system()](https://docs.python.org/3/library/os.html#os.system)
     * Or, of course, you can write Python code to index utterances by speakers.
 * (optional) `segments`: *not used for this data *
-    * Contains utterance segmentation/alignment information for each recording.
+    * Contains mappings between utterance segmentation/alignment information and recording files.
     * Only required when a file contains multiple utterances, which is not this case.
 * (optional) `reco2file_and_channel`: *not used for this data *
-    * Only required when audios were recorded in dual channels i(e.g. for conversational setup).
+    * Only required when audios were recorded in dual channels (e.g. for telephony conversational setup - one speaker on each side).
 * (optional) `spk2gender`: *not used for this data *
     * Map from speakers to their gender information.
     * Used in vocal tract length normalization step, if needed.